Lululemon founder's family bets on casual luxury with new retail venture

-TORONTO/VANCOUVER (Reuters) - Sewing machines hum inside a spacious clothing boutique where the wife and son of Lululemon Athletica Inc’s (LULU.O) founder hope to capture the retail magic that turned the yogawear maker into a stock market darling.
+TORONTO/VANCOUVER, Oct 28 (Reuters) - Sewing machines hum inside a spacious clothing boutique where the wife and son of Lululemon Athletica Inc’s founder hope to capture the retail magic that turned the yogawear maker into a stock market darling.

 Meet Kit and Ace, the brainchild of billionaire Chip Wilson’s wife, former Lululemon lead designer Shannon Wilson, who started the new streetwear venture with his son J.J.